Updates

 The UN's governance is organized into six principal organs, each serving a distinct function in global governance.

-4.1 General Assembly
+The General Assembly (GA)

 • Composition: